se-edu/learningresources/contents/ai/ml.md

 Overfitting is a modelling error which occurs when models learn patterns unique to a subset of data.
 A model which overfits training data performs well on training data but is unable to translate this performance to real world data.
-For a more thorough explanation of noise and overfitting, see [here](https://elitedatascience.com/overfitting-in-machine-learning).
+For a more thorough explanation of noise and overfitting, see the following link. ([link](https://elitedatascience.com/overfitting-in-machine-learning))

 A test set solves the above problem.
-A test set is created by partitioning the available data. (dependent on the total amount of data available) The test set is used only for testing model performance, and will not be touched during model training.
+A test set is created by partitioning the available data, with size dependent on the total amount of data available.
+The test set is used only for testing model performance, and will not be touched during model training.
 The test set should also resemble real world data as much as possible to be a good indicator of real world performance.

 Different schemes for partitioning must be used for data with different characteristics.
 A good article on splitting test and validation sets can be found in the following link. ([link](http://www.fast.ai/2017/11/13/validation-sets/))

 #### Validation Set
 A validation set is then created from the remaining data in a similar fashion as the test set.
 The validation set is used to evaluate the performance of adjusting model parameters.
 This process of adjusting model parameters and verifying performance is conducted on the validation set to prevent overfitting the test set.

-Guidelines on picking a size for the validation set for the statically inclined can be found a Lesson 7 of FastAI's ML MOOC.
+Guidelines on picking a size for the validation set can be found a Lesson 7 of FastAI's ML MOOC.
 (MOOC is in unofficial release at time of writing)

 The following driving factors are suggested for deciding the validation set size.